vladyorsh/bak/README.md

 - Follow the instructions at the RA2 Challenge wiki: [Link](https://www.synapse.org/#!Synapse:syn20545111/wiki/597249 "Link").
 Proceed from point 4.

 According to the wiki pages, the scoring container will be publically available after the challenge end.

+Notes about notebooks:
+- Public data sets were changed multiple times during the challenge.
+Notebooks dedicated to detection models refer to some distinct files, which may absent in new publicly available sets.
+If the certain file is missing, remove it from 'force_train' list in the notebook.
+- Detection models are trained on aligned images (wight right limb images mirrored).
+If not, they achieve worse results.